pret/pokered/README.md

 - Meltan spawned via the Mystery Box will use the moves of the Pokemon they are replacing.
 - GiveMonName doesn't work properly for the Vermilion Beauty after receiving the Pokemon, jank ensues.
 - Text scrolls immediately when receiving the Pokemon from the Vermilion Beauty.
+- HP DV does not appear to display correctly.

 Evolution Methods for new Pokemon
 ====